ros2/ros2_documentation/source/Troubleshooting.rst

 .. does not apply to Crystal

 FastRTPS requires ``msvcr20.dll``, which is part of the ``Visual C++ Redistributable Packages for Visual Studio 2013``.
-Although it is usually installed by default in Windows 10, we know that some Windows 10 like version don't have it installed by default (e.g.: Windows Server 2019).
+Although it is usually installed by default in Windows 10, we know that some Windows 10-like versions don't have it installed by default (e.g.: Windows Server 2019).
-In case you haven't it installed, you can download it from `here <https://www.microsoft.com/en-us/download/details.aspx?id=40784>`_.
+In case you don't have it installed, you can download it from `here <https://www.microsoft.com/en-us/download/details.aspx?id=40784>`_.

 Binary installation specific
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^